unfoldingWord-dev/Resource-Container/docs/structure.rst

         |-02-EXO.usfm
         |-...
         |-LICENSE.md
-        |-package.json
+        |-manifest.yml

 .. _structure-content:
 Content Directory
 -----------------

-The file and folder structure of the content directory in RCs is mostly the same across container types.
+The file and folder structure of the content directory in RCs is mostly the same across RC types.
 The structure is as follows:

 .. code-block:: none